Code-Institute-Submissions/cumbrian-kayaking/README3.md

 c) ** Company phone number & email address**  are in the navbar and in the footer giving  other contact options.

- Converting a website viewer to a  purchaser requires several  communications with potential clients, this is facilita
+ Converting a website viewer to a  purchaser requires several  communications with potential clients, this is more successful if the company can persuade a user to part with their email address.

- Users are offered valuable information and assistance via their email, and then the company is given their permission to add their email in their marketing   funnel .
+ Users are offered valuable information and assistance via their email, and the company is given their permission to add their email in their marketing   funnel .
 Website owners can supply some information immediately, and establish longer term communication with users Eg  with off- season specials or group discounts.

-####   **The goal of  the website user**
+ 2. ####   **The goal of  the website user**

 To scan the  website quickly and make a decision - That decision might be- shall I book a holiday with this company but it is more likely to be-